Prav-een-B/Recognising-Handwritten-Digits/README.md

 The model is trained on the MNIST dataset and can predict digits from images.

-The model is a simple neural network with the following layers: \n
+The model is a simple neural network with the following layers:

-  *Flatten layer to convert the 28x28 pixel images into a 1D array.\n *Two Dense layers with 128 neurons each and ReLU activation.\n *Output Dense layer with 10 neurons (one for each digit) and softmax activation.\n
+  *Flatten layer to convert the 28x28 pixel images into a 1D array.
+  *Two Dense layers with 128 neurons each and ReLU activation.
+  *Output Dense layer with 10 neurons (one for each digit) and softmax activation.

 The model achieves an accuracy of approximately 98% on the MNIST test dataset.